Cloudy eyes in dogs can be associated with different eye problems, or it can just be a sign of your dog aging.

 Canine cataracts occur when the inside of the lens becomes cloudy due to the breaking down of proteins.
 Cataracts can partially or completely block light from passing through, and vision cannot be processed.
 Most dogs with cataracts can still see shapes and shadows, but it is like looking through a frosted window or a muddy windshield.

-Cataracts are often characterized by cloudiness just beyond the pupils (the hole in the center of the iris), but it is easy for pet owners to mistake nuclear sclerosis (a normal change in the lens associated with aging) for cataracts.
+Cataracts are often characterized by cloudiness just beyond the pupils (the hole in the center of the iris), but it is easy for pet parents to mistake nuclear sclerosis (a normal change in the lens associated with aging) for cataracts.

 With a thorough eye exam, your veterinarian will be able to distinguish the difference.
 If your dog tends to bump into things, however, it is likely that he is developing cataracts.